Pretty-Cure-5/Euclidian/README.md

 # Euclidian
 Cloud-based Spatio-temporal Big Data Visualization

+Sponsored by Ian Peake, Jan Olaf Blech, Keith Foster.

+The name of the project is based on Euclideon (the "Unlimited Detail" guys); but the end has been changed to Ian (Peake).

 ## TeX files
 Copy and paste the contents of .tex files into one of these renders:
 * [overleaf](https://www.overleaf.com/)